Itozee/1205-week9/README.md

 Using the second_studentid dataframe and the help of matplotlib, I wrote code to show the correlation between the fertility rate and life expectancy rate in Swaziland.

-# Leassons Learnt from this project
+# Lessons Learnt from this project

 - Performed actions such as resetting index for any dataframe i work with, changing column names, The concept of Functions, Merging dataframes, and creating new columns.